tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 Note that the r-square value, at `0.23`, is fairly low and that we will cover the interpretation of these numbers in an upcoming activity.

-Note also that the trend appears at least somewhat linear for the specified timeline, but that a longer timespan, say from January through December, will not be good for a linear regression model.
+Also note that the trend appears at least somewhat linear for the specified timeline, but that a longer timespan–say from January through December–will not be good for a linear regression model.

   * This underscores the importance that linear regression, rather than a mechanical process, requires thinking about the variables.